Amospk2/KivyNotify/README.md

 # KivyNotify
-Desktop programing that show a notify and you display.
+Desktop program that show a notify on your display.
+Built on kivy and using Pyler for show the notify.